praetorian-inc/noseyparker/README.md

 </details>

-## Usage overview
+## Usage

+### Overview

 Nosey Parker is essentially a special-purpose `grep`-like tool for detection of secrets.
-The typical workflow is two phases:
+The typical workflow is three phases:

 1. Scan inputs of interest using the `scan` command
 2. Report details of scan results using the `report` command
+3. Review and triage findings

-Though you normally want to run both the scanning and reporting steps, they are implemented as separate commands because you may wish to generate several reports from one expensive scan run.
+The scanning and reporting steps are implemented as separate commands because you may wish to generate several reports from one expensive scan run.

+### Getting help
+Running the `noseyparker` binary without arguments prints top-level help and exits.
+You can get abbreviated help for a particular command by running `noseyparker COMMAND -h`.
+More detailed help is available with the `help` command or long-form `--help` option.

+The prebuilt releases also include manpages that collect the command-line help in one place.
+These manpages are also included in the repository [here](docs/v0.17.0/man/man1).

 ### Terminology and data model